 Breast augmentation surgery is performed most frequently by placing implants beneath the existing breast tissue to improve the size, shape, and in some cases, symmetry, to give women the look they desire.
-Dr. Galanis firmly believes in personalizing the procedure for each patient and will thoroughly discuss all your options during your private consultation.
+Breast Augmentation with Dr. Galanis at Galanis Plastic Surgery firmly believes in personalizing the procedure for each patient and will thoroughly discuss all your options during your private consultation.

 Contact us to schedule your consultation today

 Women with naturally small breasts may feel dissatisfied with their body proportions.
 Patients can enhance their bustline with breast augmentation, creating a more prominent breast profile and pleasing silhouette.

 Most women have asymmetrical breasts, and sometimes it goes unnoticed.
 However, when there is significant asymmetry, it can take a toll on a woman’s confidence.
 Breast augmentation corrects asymmetry by creating a balance between the breasts.

 Massive weight loss, aging, and pregnancy can lead to breast volume loss, leaving a woman’s breasts looking deflated.
 Breast augmentation restores breast volume, revitalizing the patient’s breast aesthetic for a fuller, more youthful chest.